tequilahub/unitaria/docs/index.rst

 For a complete list of all available nodes, see `~unitaria.nodes`.

-There is now two ways in which you can obtain the encoded vector of the above example.
+There are now two ways in which you can obtain the encoded vector of the above example.
 Each node contains a classical implementation of the operation it performs, available through the methods `~unitaria.nodes.Node.compute` and `~unitaria.nodes.Node.toarray`.